itswillta/flexible-counter-app/README.md

 This project demonstrates switching between implementations of a store (Vuex, Redux, Valtio, MobX) and UI libraries/frameworks (Vue, React and Svelte).

+Please refer to the article for more details about the architecture: [A different approach to frontend architecture](https://dev.to/quochuytlbk/a-different-approach-to-frontend-architecture-38d4).

 ## Instructions

 ### Run the app